 Conclusion

 The blobfish, Psychrolutes marcidus, is a remarkable creature that has adapted to the extreme conditions of the deep sea.
-Its gelatinous body, lack of a swim bladder, and specialized proteins are all adaptations to the high-pressure, low-food environment in which it lives.
-While its appearance may be considered "ugly" by some, the blobfish is a fascinating example of the diversity and resilience of life on Earth.
+Even so, its gelatinous body, lack of a swim bladder, and specialized proteins are all adaptations to the high-pressure, low-food environment in which it lives.
+While its appearance may be considered "ugly" by some, the blobfish is a fascinating example of the diversity and resilience of life on Earth But it adds up..